yihui/yihui.org/content/en/2026-09-21-knitr-cache.md

 Note

 :   This is one of a few posts on new features from a recent [four-day knitr
-    triage sprint](/en/2026/09/knitr-backlog/); see that post for the full details of the sprint.
+    backlog sprint](/en/2026/09/knitr-backlog/); see that post for the full details of the sprint.

 **knitr**'s chunk cache is one of those features that may have quietly saved you